General conditions of sales of Chemelco International B.V. Baarn, The Netherlands

 3.2 Supplier is entitled to increase the price retroactively if the cost price determining factors have been subject to an increase.
 These factors include, but are not limited to: production costs, raw and auxiliary materials, energy, products or materials obtained by supplier from third parties, taxes, levies, governmental charges, freight costs and insurance premiums.
 Supplier shall notify purchaser of such increase.

 3.3 Set-off or retention of payment by the purchaser is not allowed, unless supplier confirmed in writing that set-off or retention of payment is allowed by purchaser.

 3.4 Purchaser shall be deemed to be in default without reminder or notice of default if it fails to effect payments due.
 Default interests may be charged at a rate of 12% per year.
-Chemelco may assert claims for loss or damage.
+Supplier may assert claims for loss or damage.

 4. Delivery and delays

-4.2 Chemelco shall be released from the agreed delivery dates and periods to the extent that and as long as circumstances occur, which substantially impede performance.
-All difficulties, irrespective of their nature, the sphere and segment of the supply chain in which they occur, such as force majeure and acts of god (e.g. flooding, ice, loss of harvest, et cetera) export and import restrictions, problems in production, problems in procuring commodities, disruption of operations (breakdown of equipment or machinery, fire, et cetera), strikes, shortage of personnel or any similar actions, states of emergency or loading and transportation difficulties are deemed to be substantial impediments to performance.
+4.2 Supplier shall be released from the agreed delivery dates and periods to the extent that and as long as circumstances occur, which substantially impede performance.
+All difficulties, irrespective of their nature, the sphere and segment of the supply chain in which they occur, such as force majeure and acts of god (e.g. flooding, ice, loss of harvest, epidemics, et cetera) export and import restrictions, problems in production, problems in procuring commodities, disruption of operations (breakdown of equipment or machinery, fire, et cetera), strikes, shortage of personnel or any similar actions, states of emergency or loading and transportation difficulties are deemed to be substantial impediments to performance.